Skip to content

 School requests refused

-The system is weighted against you at the initial request stage, but the law is on your side if you persist.
+The number that matters most is this: in 2024-25, 99% of decided SEND Tribunal cases were resolved in the family’s favour (SEND Tribunal Statistics, 2024-25).
+The system is weighted against you at the initial request stage, but if your case reaches tribunal, the odds are overwhelmingly with you.
+The law is on your side if you persist.

 How does the EHCP process work?